bhanupratapys/dnswarden/README.md

 * ## Privacy policy and T&C
   * Use at your own risk.
-I will not be held responsible for any downtime of the servers , only on a "best effort" basis.
+I will not be held responsible for any downtime of the servers, only on a "best effort" basis.
-  * No query logging .
+  * No query logging.
 Completely disabled query logs related to the DNS traffic.
-  * Dns traffic will be forwarded datacenter's dns servers if the resolver fails.
+  * DNS traffic will be forwarded to the datacenter's DNS servers if the resolver fails.